lawrennd/old_talks/_posts/2012-3-28-latent-force-models-combining-the-mechanistic-and-data-driven-modelling-paradigms.md

   Relative to other modelling paradigms such as those found in physics that are based on mechanistic understandings of the world, models in machine learning typically make only weak assumptions about data.\
+  \
-  {In this talk, we argue that these weak assumptions are also mechanistic in nature.
+  In this talk, we argue that these weak assumptions are also mechanistic in nature.
 In particular, a very common assumption is smoothness, which can arise through the heat equation or other models of diffusion.
 Our assumption of smoothness reflects our belief in an underlying physical